Vegetarian's Japan Guide

 お釣りを要らないです。Otsuri wo iranaidesuKeep the change.

-トランクを開けてもらえますか?Trunk wo akete moraemasuka?Can you help me to put my belongings in the trunk?
+トランクを開けてもらえますか?Trunk wo akete moraemasuka?Can you open the trunk for me?

 Taxi GO

 Taxi GO is the most downloaded taxi app in Japan.
 It is the best taxi app in Japan.
-The most convenient feature of this app is probably that you can reserve a taxi to pick you up later in the day.
-This ensures a car is at the door when the time is up.
+The most convenient feature of this app is that you can reserve a taxi to pick you up later in the day.
+This ensures that a car is at the door when the time is up.

 Uber

-An advantage of using Uber is there is no nighttime surcharge.
+An advantage of using Uber is that there is no nighttime surcharge.
 But as we all know, it is more expensive to take Uber during peak hours.

 Important: Refer to Uber’s website HERE for a list of Japanese cities covered by Uber.